kiranbond/cilium/Documentation/gettingstarted/memcached.rst

     $ kubectl exec $XWING_POD sh -- -c "echo -en \\"$GETAC\\" | nc memcached-server 11211"
     CLIENT_ERROR access denied

-From the A-Wing terminal window, we can confirm that if *A-wing* goes outside of the bounds of its allowed calls, we see:
+From the A-Wing terminal window, we can confirm that if *A-wing* goes outside of the bounds of its allowed calls.
+You may need to run the ``client.get`` command twice:

 .. parsed-literal::